estk/nf/more.md

 ## Applications

 Now we're talking!
-So far, I bet this has seemed really specific to a network of pipes and fluid.
-But hopefully you can see how it would translate to other situations such as cars moving from one place to another through a network of street.
-Let's take it one step further in abstraction for our first application problem, lets see if we can apply this to a quality control problem.
+So far, I bet this has seemed specific to a network of pipes and fluid.
+Hopefully though, you can see how it would translate to other situations.
+(For example, cars moving from one place to another through a network of streets.)
+Let's take it one step further though for our first application problem, lets see if we can apply this to a quality control problem.
 (Credit again goes to Kleinberg and Tardos for this problem.)

+- TODO